typemill/typemill/content/00-welcome/03-get-help.md

 # Get Help

 If you need any help, then please read the [documentation on typemill.net](https://typemill.net/typemill) first.
-Some short video-tutorials are in work right now. [linktest](/welcome)
+You can also check these [video-tutorials](https://www.youtube.com/channel/UCyghKiX2kK9QIqTf1WT1Xxw) about the basics to create a typemill website.

 If you found a bug or if you have a question, then please open a new issue on [GitHub](https://github.com/typemill/typemill/issues).